It's a New Day in Public Health.

 Deputy Secretary for Children's Medical Services

 He is board certified by the American Board of Pediatrics and is a fellow of the American Academy of Pediatrics (AAP).
-He is also a member of the Florida Chapter of the American Academy of Pediatrics (FCAAP), the American Public Health Association and the American Society for Nutrition.
-He sits on the FCAAP Pediatric Obesity Task Force.
+He is also a member of the Florida Chapter of the American Academy of Pediatrics (FCAAP), the American Public Health Association, the Florida Public Health Association, and the American Society for Nutrition.
+He is a Board Member of the Florida Healthy Kids Corporation, the Florida Developmental Disability Council and the Florida Genetic and Newborn Screening Advisory Committee.
+He serves on the Florida State Health Improvement Plan (SHIP) (2022-2026) Advisory Committee and is a Co-Chair of the SHIP Injury, Safety and Violence Priority Area Workgroup.